The Value of Ownership

 Up to a certain point, it actually makes sense to spend a portion of one’s disposable income on more reliable transportation, safer housing, better quality food, and education.

-This group of individuals is aiming to live in the better neighborhoods.
+This group of individuals is aiming to live in better neighborhoods.
 The demand for these areas, populated by professionals, will go up over time.
 As demand increases and supply decreases, the price will go up.

 There are a few other factors which are mentioned by economists to explain the rise of housing prices: our population size is increasing, fewer people are able to own, livable land is decreasing in supply, it’s costing more and more to build homes using raw materials.